Quick Strokes 🎨

 3. Oops, mistakes happen

-Medieval historian Mateusz Fafinski shares this charming “quick fix” discovered in a handmade 14th-century devotional book.
+Medieval historian Mateusz Fafinski shares this charming “quick fix” discovered in a handcrafted devotional book from the 14th century.

 In the margin of a European devotional book that was hand written and hand drawn at the turn of the 14th century, the artist playfully adds a hooded man holding a rope tied to a line of text.
 He appears ready to pull the text up the page and into the position he is pointing to.